youngjuene/microvar/README.md

 ```

 3. Train the model on custom datasets
 Run the train.py script to train the model.
-Replace {model name} with the desired name for your model, and {directory with preprocessed audio files} with the path to the preprocessed audio files.
+<br> Replace {model name} with the desired name for your model, and {directory with preprocessed audio files} with the path to the preprocessed audio files.
 ```
 python train.py --model_dir {model name} --data_dirs {directory with preprocessed audio files}
 ```

 4. Generate samples using the model checkpoints
 Run the generate.py script to generate samples using the trained model.
-Replace {model name} with the name of directory where your trained model is located, {input audio} with the name of the input audio file and {output audio filename} with the desired name for the output audio file.
+<br> Replace {model name} with the name of directory where your trained model is located, {input audio} with the name of the input audio file and {output audio filename} with the desired name for the output audio file.
 ```
 python generate.py --ckpt_dir {ckpt dir} -i {input audio} -o {output audio filename}
 ```